 The IBA has established a Research Wing at the City Campus.
 The purpose of this initiative is to play a key role in the development of industrial and financial sectors of Pakistan by providing useful research and evaluation guidance.
-The activities of IBA's Research Wing, as a business support center, consist of both core and collaborative research to provide help to the federal and provincial governments, non-governmental organizations and the private sector.
+The activities of IBA's Research Wing consist of both core and collaborative research to provide help to the federal and provincial governments, non-governmental organizations and the private sector

 This Wing is the repository of all core research done by the IBA faculty, scholars and students.
-The research papers written are documented, archived and made available to other researchers and industry.
-The IBA faculty and students can access these research papers via IBA intranet.
+The research papers written are documented, archived and available to other researchers and industry.
+The IBA faculty and students can access these research papers via the IBA Research Portal (IRP) on the IBA intranet.
+This wing also publishes a Research Journal "Business Review" bi-annually.